The Step Diet: What You Can Eat continued...

 Detailed charts for men and women calculate the number of steps needed to balance out the extra calories from your favorite foods.
 If you prefer other forms of exercise besides walking, there are charts showing the equivalent number of steps.
 For example, for women 150 steps can be traded for one minute of cycling.

-Bottom line with the Step Diet, increase the number of steps you take throughout the day to increase energy expenditure and you will lose or maintain body weight.
+Bottom line with the Step Diet, cut back on your serving sizes and increase the number of steps you take throughout the day to increase energy expenditure and you will lose or maintain body weight.

 The Step Diet: How It Works

 Diets don't work because most are temporary solutions or quick fixes.
 The Step Diet is a diet plan that shows you how to make small changes in eating and exercise habits that really do add up.
 Dieters are encouraged to take a hard look at their habits during the first week of the program.
 Then behavior tips throughout the book are designed to help you become more aware of eating mindfully and gaining control over problems.